Skip to main content

 Git and SSH (SUNK)

-Git is used to clone training code and job scripts onto the login node or shared storage.
+Use Git to clone training code and job scripts onto the login node or shared storage.
 SUNK end users connect to Slurm login nodes over SSH.
-SSH is typically pre-installed on macOS and Linux; on Windows, use OpenSSH or enable it in Settings.
+SSH is typically pre-installed on macOS and Linux.
+On Windows, use OpenSSH or enable it in Settings.
 See Connect to the Slurm login node for setup instructions.

 Documentation MCP server

-The CoreWeave documentation site exposes an MCP server endpoint that lets AI coding assistants query the docs directly in your development environment.
+The CoreWeave documentation site exposes a Model Context Protocol (MCP) server endpoint that lets AI coding assistants query the docs directly in your development environment.
 (This is a separate control from the Ask AI button at the top of the page.)
-To connect your assistant:
+To connect your assistant, do the following:

-• Expand the Copy page menu at the top of any documentation page, to the right of the page title: Documentation MCP server menu
+1. Expand the Copy MCP Server menu at the top of any documentation page, to the right of the page title: Documentation MCP server menu

 Choose your path based on your use case.